voxeet/hackathon-quick-start/cuesheet2022/cuesheet2022.md

 3. You must make at least one successful Dolby.io API request as part of your project.
 4. See the Thought Starters below for some ideas.

 **Exclusions: Using a Dolby technology such as Atmos, Vision, Cinema, Gaming, etc. (while cool) does not count.**
+For this hackathon we are focusing on the APIs and SDKs that you can find on https://dolby.io/

 # Thought Starters